 Note: As a general rule, if you do not control an employee’s day-to-day activity and are issued an invoice or a bill for the work they perform, the employee can be treated as an independent contractor.

 Once you’ve obtained your employer tax ID, learned the payroll ropes and gathered the necessary information from your employees, you’re well on your way to preparing your first payroll.
-In the next installment of this two-part blog series, we’ll take a look at the final steps.
+In the next installment of this two-part blog series, we’ll take a look at the final steps of how to create a successful payroll process.
 Stay tuned!